-9. There shall be a record, such as a digital recording, of all hearings before the Committee and it shall be kept in a confidential file in the Office of the Vice President for Student Success, and shall be available for review by the Appealing Party, the Impacted Person, the Respondent or by the College administration for a period of at least two years.
-The record shall be the property of the College and shall be classified as a protected record pursuant to GRAMA, Utah Code 63G-2-305 and/or a private record pursuant to 63G-2-302.8.
+9. There shall be a record, such as a digital recording, of all hearings before the Committee and it shall be kept in a confidential file, and shall be available for review by the Appealing Party, the Impacted Person, the Respondent, or by the college administration for a period of at least two years.
+The record shall be the property of the college and shall be classified as a protected record pursuant to GRAMA, Utah Code 63G-2-305 and/or a private record pursuant to 63G-2-302.8.